Toaster or Toaster Oven ?

 Some come with digital controls.
 Those that still have manual controls mean you have to adjust the temperature dial to find the right heat setting for a particular item.
 These are less expensive than those with digital controls.

-A toaster oven can also defrost, bake and brown items and some, I have read and been told, make great compact broilers.
+A toaster oven can also defrost, bake and brown items and some make great compact broilers.

-If what I've researched and been told is true, if I want to bake or broil something small I will use the toaster oven to conserve electricity and to get the job done more quickly.
+So if you want to bake or broil something small you will use the oven to conserve electricity and to get the job done more quickly.

 What criteria did I set for researching a toaster-oven?